The Securitisation Law Review: Singapore

 The IRDA introduces some exciting new developments to the restructuring and insolvency landscape in Singapore.
 Some key developments include a new summary dissolution regime, which could see itself being heavily used as Singapore grapples with the fallout of the covid-19 pandemic.
 The IRDA also introduces a new restriction on ipso facto clauses, and a new regime for the regulation of insolvency practitioners.

 The Official Receiver or liquidator may give 30 days' notice that the company will be struck off by the Registrar of Companies and the company dissolved.
-Such notice is to be given to:
+Such notice is to be given to the following:

 - all creditors who have filed proofs of debt;